TOPReward: Token Probabilities as Hidden Zero-Shot Rewards for Robotics: Introduction

-To enable rigorous evaluation of progress estimation methods, we introduce $\dname$, a benchmark comprising over 130 distinct real-world manipulation tasks spanning multiple robot platforms (Franka Emika arms, Single-Arm/Bimanual YAM, SO-100/101) with temporal annotations of task progress.
+To enable rigorous evaluation of progress estimation methods, we introduce $\dname$, a benchmark comprising 130 unique real-world manipulation tasks spanning multiple robot platforms (Franka Emika arms, Single-Arm/Bimanual YAM, SO-100/101) with temporal annotations of task progress.
 We demonstrate that $\texttt{\rwname}$ can effectively track task progress across this diverse benchmark.
-The predicted progress signal is well-calibrated and general, enabling downstream applications such as automatic dataset ranking and filtering by task completion.
-We show it serves as a reliable success detector, identifying when a task has been achieved without any additional supervised training.
-Furthermore, we integrate $\texttt{\rwname}$ into imitation and reinforcement learning pipelines - for example, using it to weight expert examples in offline advantage-weighted behavior cloning.
-In real-world deployment on six single-arm SO-100 manipulation tasks, advantage-weighted fine-tuning with $\texttt{\rwname}$ consistently improves success rates over standard behavior cloning, achieving up to 10 out of 10 successes on challenging tasks where baseline behavior cloning reaches only 7 out of 10.
+The raw completion probability supports cross-trajectory success detection, while normalized prefix scores provide within-trajectory progress curves for evaluation and visualization.
+We further use $\texttt{\rwname}$ to weight expert examples in offline behavior cloning.
+In real-world deployment on six single-arm SO-100 manipulation tasks, reward-weighted fine-tuning with $\texttt{\rwname}$ consistently improves success rates over standard behavior cloning, achieving up to 10 out of 10 successes on challenging tasks where baseline behavior cloning reaches only 7 out of 10.